IBM-Bluemix-Docs/compare-comply/getting-started.md

 ### Elements
 {: #elements}

-Each object in the `elements` array describes an element of the contract that Compare and Comply identified.
+Each object in the `elements` array describes an element of the contract that {{site.data.keyword.cncshort}} identified.
 The following code shows a typical element:

 ```json
 {